Herbicide Levels in Urine

 Dicamba and 2,4-D Levels in the Urine of Pregnant Women in the Heartland

 Since 2017 and full approval of Next-Gen dicamba-tolerant soybeans and cotton seeds and associated herbicides, dicamba use has risen over 6-fold.
-Nearly all dicamba use in the US is associated with these GMO crops.
+Nearly all dicamba use in the US is now associated with these two GMO crops.

 To our knowledge, no new dicamba human biomonitoring data has been generated for many years.
 So in 2021, we commissioned the Center for Toxicological Research (CTQ) in Quebec, Canada to develop a new and sensitive method capable of quantifying levels of dicamba and 2,4-D, and 11-other pesticide analytes, in human urine.
 CTQ was successful in doing so.